ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 ---

-## Tiers

-### Self Managed (Free)
-You’re fully responsible for configuring, and maintaining your server.

-While we don’t set things up or optimize the server for you, we’ll assist with questions, errors, and general troubleshooting via our normal support channels (tickets or Discord).

----

 ### Basic Management ($25 / one-time setup fee)
-Recommended for users who need help **getting started** but plan to manage the server afterward.
+Recommended for users who need help or a boost for **getting started** but plan to manage the server afterward.

 **Includes:**
 - One-time setup of a modpack or custom plugin configuration